fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 #### Some general questions:
 Which is the most important part of the KIS from the doctors perspective?
-- Patient treatment (diagnosis, medication management, process (Verlauf)).
+- Patient treatment (diagnosis, medication management, orders to other staff, process (Verlauf)).

 What is the most important information about a patient from the doctors perspective?
 - Personal data (name, age, gender, ...)